HomeESA by StateESA Letter Vermont

 +

 During a Vermont evaluation a licensed mental health professional may look at anxiety, depression, PTSD, panic disorder, phobias, and similar conditions that affect everyday functioning.
-Ordinary stress or a preference for a pet is not enough; the decision rests on clinical judgment.
+Ordinary stress or a preference for a pet isn’t enough; the decision rests on clinical judgment.

 Can I have more than one ESA in Vermont?